 Only those Devices that are equipped with app(s) that are able to recognize these beacons may capture the signal emitted by such beacons.

-For Android users, an app is able to detect a beacon signal only if it in use and only if you have app to share your location.
+For Android users, an app is able to detect a beacon signal only if it is in use and only if you have allowed the app to share your location.

 For iOS users, an app is able to detect a beacon signal only if the person has allowed the app to share his/her location.
-For additional information, please reference: https://support.apple.com/en-us/HT202880
+For additional information, please reference

 A QR Code is similar to a barcode.
-When a person scans a QR code using an app located on his/her Device, the app interprets the QR Code and accesses the related website or application whose address is written into the QR Code.
+When a person scans a QR code using an app located on his/her device, the app interprets the QR Code and accesses the related website or application of the Third Party whose URL address is written into the QR Code.

 What Information Does JCDecaux Receive from Third Parties?